GlacioHack/xdem/CONTRIBUTING.md

 ### Final steps

 That's it!
+If the tests and documentation are passing, or if you need help to make those work, you can open a PR.

-We'll receive word of your PR as soon as it is opened, and should follow-up shortly to discuss the changes and eventually merge.
+We'll receive word of your PR as soon as it is opened, and should follow up shortly to discuss the changes and eventually merge.
 Thank you so much for contributing!

-## Rights
+### Rights

 The license (see LICENSE) applies to all contributions.